 B2B marketing is for selling products/services to other businesses—for example, distributors, resellers, and other buyers.

 B2C marketing is often used to drive traffic to websites and increase sales.
 B2B marketing is often used to grow relationships, build trust, and increase brand awareness but not limited to it.

 The type of marketing campaigns used for both vary significantly.
 B2B companies have traditionally used outbound marketing tactics for lead generation by actively reaching out to potential and existing customers and attempt to retain them while B2C companies' inbound methodology places more focus on their content strategy and providing relevant content to their existing and prospective customers.

-To create a good inbound marketing campaign, search engine optimization must be the focal point.
-Specifically, keyword research.
+To create a good inbound marketing campaign, search engine optimization must be the focal point, including keyword research and social media marketing.
 Strategically creating content that your target audience is interested in will give you a head start ahead of your competition.

 Does inbound marketing work for B2B?